Crypto-KK/Pinksale-sniper-bot/README.md

 * Claim tokens

+* Approve tokens on Pancakeswap

+* Auto sell tokens on Pancakeswap

 ## More features will be added soon

-* Auto sell at launch
-* Auto approve after buying presale
+* Use pinksale link to fetch presale info instead of manually input presale info

 ## Security